puzzlopia/puzzle-solvers/README.md

 The first solver implemented only works for SBPs.
 There is no restriction on the shape of pieces (yes, this is important for future puzzles).

-As you can see if you run the code (`pennant_test'), the algorithm solves [Pennant](http://www.puzzlopia.com/puzzles/pennant/play) optimally (59 movs, less than a second on my laptop).
+As you can see if you run the code ('pennant_test' or 'solving-pennant'), the algorithm solves [Pennant](http://www.puzzlopia.com/puzzles/pennant/play) optimally (59 movs, less than a second on my laptop).
 I think it still requires adjustments in order to solve optimally any SBPs using the 'move metric'.
 Remember:
 - 'Move metric': if you move around using only one piece (or block), it counts as one movement.
 - 'Step metric': any movement of one position counts as one movement.

 It is easy to implement an algorithm that finds solutions or optimal solutions using 'step metric'.
 [BFS](https://en.wikipedia.org/wiki/Depth-first_search) does pretty well.
 But everything changes when you use 'move metric', which seems to be the standard between SBPs experts.
 This is what current algorithm tries to do.

 ## Using the solver
-You only need to edit (or duplicate) the 'main.go' file.
+You only need to edit the 'main.go' file, uncomment 'solvingPennant()' and comment everything else.

 1. **Define the SBP puzzle**:
   You have to specify the initial state and the goal state.
 The structure is pretty straightforward: it consists of a matrix of integers, 0 meaning free space and any positive value, a piece.